mikaelarguedas/ros2_documentation/source/Tutorials/RQt-Overview-Usage.rst

 * *rqt* - core infrastucture modules.
 * *rqt_common_plugins* - Backend tools for building tools.
-   TODO: as of Dec 2018 this metapackage isn't available in ROS 2 since not all plugins it contains have been ported yet.
 * *rqt_robot_plugins* - Tools for interacting with robots during runtime.
    TODO: as of Dec 2018 this metapackage isn't available in ROS 2 since not all plugins it contains have been ported yet.